fourmolu/fourmolu/README.md

 respectful: true # don't be too opinionated about newlines etc.
 haddock-style: multi-line # '--' vs. '{-'
 newlines-between-decls: 1 # number of newlines between top-level declarations
+fixities: [] # fixity information, see the section about fixities below.
 ```

 A config to simulate the behaviour of Ormolu ([as far as currently possible](https://github.com/fourmolu/fourmolu/issues/38)) would be: